Impact and sharing

 We can help you understand how to measure and amplify the impact of your research.
 If you want any help or advice, please email email@example.com.

-- economic and societal impact: the demonstrable contribution that research makes to society and the economy.
+Economic and societal impact: the demonstrable contribution that research makes to society and the economy.
 This is the type of impact used in the Research Excellence Framework (REF) audit and impact case studies.
-For help and information about impact in relation to the REF, contact Betty Woessner, REF & Systems Coordinator in Research Services.
+For help and information about impact in relation to the REF, contact Betty Woessner, REF & Systems Coordinator in Research Services and register to use the Vertigo Ventures impact tracker software.

 Why does impact matter?